yu-ki-ro/semin3/instruction_git.md

     Tell the command to automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.

+## Show changes between commits, commit and working tree, etc

+Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, changes resulting from a merge, changes between two blob objects, or changes between two files on disk.

+    git diff

+This form is to compare the given two paths on the filesystem.

+    git diff <hash1> <hash2>